 6. Put a thermometer in your refrigerator and freezer.
 The refrigerator should be at 40°F or below.
 The freezer should be at 0°F or below.
 Next, fill your freezer with water bottles.
 They will help keep your refrigerator cold for longer, and you can use the water when it melts.

-7. Make sure you are signed up to receive PublicAlerts so you can receive emergency messages from your electric company, water provider, and emergency managers.
+7. Make sure you are signed up to receive PublicAlerts so you can receive emergency messages from local emergency managers.
+And make sure your electric company and water provider have your updated contact information.

 8. Check with neighbors to see if they need help getting ready.